broizter/openwrt-device-scanner/README.md

 # openwrt-device-scanner
-Scans for new devices in network and sends telegram notification
+Scans for new devices in network and sends telegram notification if a new device is detected

 ## Dependencies